Wok & Skillet

 thai massaman curry paste in a small jar

-Thai Massaman Curry is a truly unique fusion dish with Indian and Malay influences.
-Unlike other Thai curries, such as red curry paste or green curry paste, that rely on fresh ingredients as their base, Massaman curry paste primarily consists of dried, toasted spices like coriander and cumin.
+Massaman curry is a Thai dish with influences from India and Malaysia.
+Unlike red curry paste or green curry paste that rely on fresh herbs, Massaman curry paste primarily consists of dried, toasted spices like coriander and cumin.

 How to Make Homemade Massaman Curry Paste